CodeWithDee-073/CBT-CIP/README.md

 # Introducing Tic-Tac-Toe and Digital Calculator

-This repository features two interactive C++ projects: Tic-Tac-Toe, a two-player competitive game, and Digital Calculator, a versatile tool for various mathematical operations.
+This repository features two interactive C++ projects: **Tic-Tac-Toe**, a two-player competitive game, and **Digital Calculator**, a versatile tool for various mathematical operations.

 ## TABLE OF CONTENTS